 The sums involved are eye-watering and potentially crippling for small and medium-sized firms.
 So it’s no surprise that organisations of all sizes are now starting to take their data security much more seriously.
 But for many smaller businesses it’s not outsiders who pose the biggest threat to their data security.
 It’s their own staff.

 The data security threat posed by staff

-A disgruntled serving or former employee can easily wreak costly havoc if they leak valuable information to your competitors or sell it to criminals.
-Half of the worst breaches, however, were caused by human error, such as an employee losing a company laptop containing unencrypted data.
+A disgruntled serving or former employee can easily wreak costly havoc.
+They may leak valuable information to competitors or sell it to criminals.
+Half of the worst breaches, however, were caused by human error.
+Such as an employee losing a company laptop containing unencrypted data.

-That’s why it’s crucial to have a robust data security policy for your business and restrict staff access to information on a need-to-know basis.
+That’s why it’s crucial to have a robust data security policy for your business.
+Restricting staff access to information on a need-to-know basis.
 Your employees should see only the information they need to do their jobs.

 But you wouldn’t leave a filing cabinet containing sensitive information unlocked for all to see, and your data security should be no different.

 As well as controlling access, you need to train your staff about data security and the importance of keeping company information safe.
 That means ensuring they use strong passwords with upper and lowercase letters and numbers – and keep them secret.